 If you’re the type of cyclist who counts their yearly mileage figures in the thousands, you’ve probably experienced a gear hanger failure at one time or another.
 To anyone that is unaware of which part we refer to when we say gear hangers, let us explain.

 As anyone who has ever experienced a gear hanger failure will tell you, it’s pretty inconvenient.
 Having a gear hanger break on you, mid-ride is normally terminal for the chances of that particular ride.
 It almost undoubtedly results in a phone call to order a taxi or beg a lift back home.
 But there are ways in which you can minimise the possibility of a failure and maximise the lifespan of the bikes gear hanger into the bargain.

-How they fit and what they do!
+How do gear hangers fit and what do they do?

 Why do they break and how to avoid it!
 (Overshifting)

 So now we’ve explained what they are, let’s get down to the nitty-gritty of what causes most failures.
 You may recall us stating earlier that hangers are made from a soft metal that’s designed to break under extreme load?
 This may sound a bit strange, but the reason for this will become increasingly obvious.
 It’s to protect the more expensive parts of the bike, firstly the rear derailleur and then the frame.

 These are, if you like, the ‘weakest link’ in a bike’s drivetrain.
 However, if it boils down to replacing a hanger that costs £20 or a derailleur in the region of £30-£300, it’s really a no brainer!
 Then there’s potentially the new cost of a new frame to factor in.
 It’s therefore clear to see why gear hangers are designed to work in the way that they do.